tajobin/Alchemix-Aztec-Integration/README.md

 # Alchemix X Aztec - Money Legos Hackathon

-This repository is cloned from  Aztec's official Aztec-Connect repository.
-Files that are not needed for the Alchemix Integration has been removed.
-Files in folder X and Y have been built for this hackathon the rest is provided by the Aztec team to test bridge contracts.
+This repository is cloned from  [Aztec's official Aztec-Connect repository](https://github.com/AztecProtocol/aztec-connect-bridges).
+Files that were not needed for the Alchemix Integration has been removed.
+Files in the folders [bridge/alchemix](https://github.com/tajobin/Alchemix-Aztec-Integration/tree/main/src/bridges/alchemix) and [test/bridge/alchemix](https://github.com/tajobin/Alchemix-Aztec-Integration/tree/main/src/test/bridges/alchemix) have been built for this hackathon the rest is provided by the Aztec team to test bridge contracts.

 ## Introduction